 Health Insurance is the #1 most sought after benefit among job seekers.
 Offering the right plans can ensure you hire and retain the best employees.

 If your company can afford to offer Health Insurance, you definitely should.
-If not, look into a ICHRA to help your employees pay for their individual coverage.
+If not, look into a ICHRA or QSEHRA to help your employees pay for their individual coverage.

 Dental and Vision Insurance programs are low cost and easy to administer while still being meaningful to your employees.